anynines/a8s-deployment/operational-models/logging/README.md

-In order to now parse those log files, we will use a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) , mount directories on the Kubernetes nodes to our pods and use a software to process the logs within the pods.
+In order to now parse those log files, we will use a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) , mount relevant directories on the Kubernetes nodes to our pods and use a software to process the logs within the pods.

 Some people already built tools to process those kind of logs, so we can base our work on that.
 There are for example [Fluentd](https://www.fluentd.org/) and